All is Vanity When the Lord is Left Out Psalm 127 — A Song of Ascents

 'Love So Amazing, So Divine, Demands My Soul, My Life, My All' Considering Romans 12:1-2

 After 11 chapters of doctrine telling us what to believe, we now turn (perhaps with a measure of relief?) to the practical application — how we should live.
 This is a pattern Paul follows in many of his epistles.
 This article is an exposition of Romans 12:1-2.
-It shows the grounds for Christian commitment; its demand, its working, and its goal.
+It shows the grounds for Christian commitment; its demand, renewal, and its goal.

 'Let Us Go to the House of the Lord' Psalm 122: A Song of Ascents